 Display the following infographic and go through the words with them.
 Use the pictures to explain the meaning or ask your students to use their dictionaries.

-Irregular verbs – game and quiz
+Irregular verbs – an online quiz and a game

-First start with the online quiz.
+Start with the online quiz.
 The quiz is in HTML5 so it will play on mobile devices too.
 In the first part, you should drag the words to the correct spaces.
 If you pass, you will be rewarded with a game called Angry Farmer.
 In the second part, you have to look at the picture and complete the sentence.
 Use the past tense of a verb that best fits the sentence.

 Irregular verbs – links